Spectral Independence and Local-to-Global Techniques for Optimal Mixing of Markov Chains

 If we used the bound $1/(1-\gamma_{k-1}/2)$ in \eqref{missing-step} instead of $2\gamma_{k-1}$ then the statement of \cref{lem:improved-technical} has $\gamma_{k-1}/(2-\gamma_{k-1})$ in place of $(2\gamma_{k-1}-1)$; this matches the statement of \cite[Fact A.8 and Theorem~A.9]{CLV21}. \end{proof}

-\section{Optimal Mixing Time via Entropy Decay}
+\subsection{Optimal Mixing Time via Entropy Decay}

-In the previous section we established \cref{thm:SI-constant-relax} which says that spectral independence implies optimal $O(n)$ relaxation time of the Glauber dynamics. \cref{thm:SI-constant-mix} is the stronger result, which says that spectral independence and marginal boundedness implies optimal $O(n\log{n})$ mixing time.
+In the previous section we established \cref{thm:SI-constant-relax} which says that spectral independence implies optimal $O(n)$ relaxation time of the Glauber dynamics.
+In contrast, \cref{thm:SI-constant-mix} says that spectral independence and marginal boundedness implies optimal $O(n\log{n})$ mixing time.
 Both \cref{thm:SI-constant-relax,thm:SI-constant-mix} were proved by Chen, Liu, and Vigoda~\cite{CLV21}, and our proofs of these theorems follow their proof approach.